 If they need urgent medical care and attention, call 999 to get urgent help

-If they are sleeping rough, you should alert StreetLink which is a national referral line to help local services to contact the individual to connect them to support and accommodation
+If they are sleeping rough, you should alert StreetLink which is a national referral line to help local services to contact the individual to connect them to support and accommodation.
+Alerts are sent to outreach teams, who go out mostly at night to connect people sleeping rough to local support services.

 If there is severe hot or cold weather, those who are homeless are able to access emergency weather accommodation through local councils.
-You do not need to meet any immigration, residence or priority need conditions to get this accommodation - Find out how to access SWEP accommodation.
+You do not need to meet any immigration, residence or priority need conditions to get this accommodation.
+How to access SWEP accommodation.

 If you have nowhere to stay